easyops-cn/next-core/etc/brick-kit.api.md

 // @internal (undocumented)
 export function createRuntime(): Runtime;

+// Warning: (ae-forgotten-export) The symbol "WebSocketService" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export const createWebSocket: () => WebSocketService;

 // Warning: (ae-internal-missing-underscore) The name "CustomApiDefinition" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)